kfarr2/dev-banr/README.md

 # Dev-Banr

 Dev-banr is a way to inject a banner into the markup of an html response.
-The main purpose is to allow the .js, .css and .html files to be hosted elsewhere on a server, and are referenced and injected into a webpage by the vhost.conf file
+The main purpose is to allow the banr.js file to be hosted elsewhere on a server, and be called at runtime by the vhost.conf file.

 ##Instructions